-Years ago, when I first set foot in the BVI, my boyfriend at the time took me straight from the airport to the Dove (like literally straight there – still in my comfy, travel athleisure gear and without so much as 5-minutes to run a brush through my hair).
+Years ago, when I first set foot in the BVI, my boyfriend at the time took me straight from the airport to the Dove Restaurant.
+(Like literally straight there – still in my comfy, travel athleisure gear and without so much as 5-minutes to run a brush through my hair).

 More than a few espresso martinis and a touch of jet lag means that I don’t remember much of that night, but I’ve been a loyal fan ever since.

-A little wooden building right in the heart of Road Town, the Dove has long been a hugely popular restaurant and bar – an institution on the fine dining scene for the last 12 years.
+A little wooden building right in the heart of Road Town, the Dove Restaurant has long been a hugely popular venue.
+An institution on the fine dining scene for the last 12 years.
 But after the original owners moved on to other projects, she has changed hands a couple of times and been out of commission for the last 12 months.

 They are currently running on a smallish menu (three choices each for starter, main and dessert) – but that just meant that we got to try (almost) everything!

 We started with a bottle of prosecco (and a ginger, grapefruit, thyme cocktail, because why not?) along with a portion of calamari (from the bar snacks menu) to nibble on while we waited for the rest of our group to arrive.

 Crispy little morsels of tender squid paired beautifully with the perfectly chilled fizz.